Things to Consider Before Applying for a Loan Against Fixed Deposit

 1. Interest rates and charges

 One of the biggest advantages of taking a loan on fixed deposit is the lower interest rate.
 Since your FD acts as collateral, lenders usually charge just 2% higher than your FD’s interest rate making it far cheaper than a unsecured loan.
 However, it is wise to compare different lenders and understand the full cost of borrowing.
+It is also important to understand the interest calculation method for loan against FD, as it helps you know how interest is charged and how it impacts your overall repayment amount.
 Look out for:

 • Processing fees: Usually minimal, but check before applying.